 Put your phone away.
 Aside from the fact that it’s a dangerous distraction (and possibly illegal in your city to handle while driving), tucking your phone away helps you to fully be in the moment and more conscious of your thoughts and actions on the road.

 Give your car a makeover.
-Tidy up the interior of your car.
+Before you hit the road, tidy up the interior of your car.
 Throw away old receipts and put away loose change.
 Give your console a good wipe down.
-(My go-to cleaning product?
-Armor All.)

 Tell me, how do you love to spend your commute?
 What activities do you find most valuable and how do you maintain a positive mindset?